Boat people headed for Hong Kong

 However in the history of boat people, their motivation for the leaving

-Vietnam got change.
-In another words, the boat people changed from political
+Vietnam was getting change.
+In another words, the boat people changed from

-refugees to job seekers.
-The huge number of job seeking immigrants gave
+political refugees to job seekers.
+The huge number of job seeking immigrants

 In 1988, Hong Kong government started the screening.
 The people who were

-not qualified all sent back to Vietnam.
-There were no insurance for entering
+not qualified were all sent back to Vietnam.
+There were no insurance for

-Hong Kong any more.
-However the boat people still headed for Hong Kong.
+entering Hong Kong any more.
+However the boat people still headed for Hong

 Hong Kong was back to China in 1997.
 And next year, the policy of the primary

 port for refugees was withdrew.
-That was the end of history of boat people.
+That was the end of the boat people history.

 The total number of refugee whom Hong Kong had accepted reached to 200